-Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
+Has it ever occurred to you that the fact that "everyone lives like this" may not necessarily make it ideal?
+Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of "being," such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.

-You have experienced it yourself: when you allow some time to nurture this neglected part of yourself you realize the positive impact that small practices of slowing down have on your peace of mind, how you relate to others and even on your health.
+Furthermore, individuals that dedicate time to nurture this ignored or neglected part of themselves soon realize the positive impact that small practices of slowing down have on their peace of mind, how they relate to others and even on their health.
 It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.